Thai reformist faces second uphill battle in bid to become PM

 Thailand's conservative establishment vehemently opposes the party's pledge to soften the kingdom's strict royal defamation laws, and Pita's first tilt at the premiership fell 51 votes short last week.

-Few believe that Harvard graduate Pita, 42, has managed to turn the numbers in his favour and he has vowed to step aside to make way for a coalition partner to form government if his second attempt fails.
+Parliament opened to weigh his candidacy again on Wednesday but few believe the 42-year-old Harvard graduate has managed to turn the numbers in his favour.

+He has vowed to step aside to make way for a coalition partner to form a government if his second attempt fails.

 "Pita is less likely to get the vote passed," Napisa Waitoolkiat, a political analyst with Naresuan University, told AFP.

-Thailand's senate is stacked with military appointees -- a reliable handbrake on the kind of liberal reforms sought by MFP and its progressive voter base.
+Thailand's senate is stacked with military appointees -- a reliable brake on the kind of liberal reforms sought by MFP and its progressive voter base.

 Only 13 of 249 serving senators voted for Pita last week and Napisa said his only likely pathway to power was to successfully court many more members of the chamber.